How I Choose the Best Land-Based Fishing Spots

-1. Target Species and Water Temperatures
+1. Target Species and Water Temperatures Example!

 2. Water Currents & Ocean Depths

 Strong tidal currents are essential when targeting GTs.
 These currents push baitfish close to shore, making them an easy target for predatory species.
-GTs love to hunt in areas where the current funnels, like reef drop-offs, sandbars, and channel mouths.
+GTs love to hunt in areas where the current funnels, like reef drop-offs, sandbars, island tips and channel mouths.
 These spots often have varying water depths—sometimes just a few meters from shore, but occasionally dropping to deeper waters.

 I also look for rocky points and bays, where the currents tend to converge, creating feeding opportunities for both small baitfish and larger predators like GTs.
+I then try to always fish the leading edge of the currents, but if you cannot get a strike in the fast running water you can always try the back eddies, this can also be very effective and more manageable to fish.

 3. Accessibility: By Plane or Boat

-4. Moon Phases
+4. Moon Phases & My Preferences

 Tides are affected by the moon phases, and when it comes to fishing, the new moon is often the most productive phase.
 During the new moon, the gravitational pull of the moon creates stronger tidal movements, which helps push baitfish into feeding zones, attracting larger predators like GTs.
 This is when I tend to focus my efforts, as the increased water movement and the cover of darkness give me the best shot at landing a monster.